MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-glossary.md

 ---
 title: Glossary for Power BI business users
 description: Power BI introduces many new terms and new uses for familiar terms.
-Use our glossary to get comfortable with the Power BI terminology.
+Use our glossary to get comfortable with the Power BI service terminology.
 services: power-bi
 author: mihart
 ms.reviewer: mihart